Economy of the State of Hidalgo: Ranching

 Livestock exhibition in Pachuca de Soto.

-The volume of livestock production during the year 2013 was 545,000 of which 109,732 tons was carcass meat, highlighting the production of sheep.

-The value of livestock production amounted to 8,015 million pesos.
-The value of livestock production amounted to 8015 million pesos.
-Its main products are classified into three categories: meat in channel with a share of 20.6%, milk 78.0% and other products 1.4%.
+The volume of livestock production during the year 2013 was 545,000, of which 109,732 tons were carcass meat, highlighting the production of sheep.
+The value of livestock production amounted to 8.015 billion pesos.
+Its main products are classified into three categories: carcass meat with a share of 20.6%, milk 78.0%, and other products 1.4%.

-In turn, those that stood out the most were milk from bovine with 78%, carcass meat from poultry 10.8%, meat in bovine carcass 5.9%, carcass meat pork 2.2% and carcass meat sheep 1.4%, which together represent 98.2% % of state livestock production.
+In turn, the most prominent products were milk from bovine livestock at 78%, carcass meat from poultry 10.8%, bovine carcass meat at 5.9%, carcass meat pork at 2.2%, and carcass meat sheep at 1.4%, which together represent 98.2% of the state's livestock production.

 Hidalgo has a wide tradition of sheep ranching concentrated in the regions of Apan, Tulancingo de Bravo, Tizayuca, Actopan and Ixmiquilpan.
 There are seven slaughterhouses and nineteen slaughterhouses, which have coverage in twenty-eight municipalities of the state, with fifty-six municipalities without a registered establishment.

-The products that stand out in their production at the national level are: 2nd place in Meat in the Sheep Canal, 9th place in bovine milk, 6th place in meat in the Guajolote Canal, 15th place in Meat in the Canal of poultry and bee honey.
+The products that stand out in their production at the national level are: 2nd place in Sheep carcass meat, 9th place in bovine milk, 6th place in meat in the Guajolote Canal, 15th place in Poultry carcass meat and bee honey.

 Fishing and aquaculture

 Seedbeds, livestock grazing, as well as trout fishing; at the dam of San Antonio Rule in Huasca de Ocampo.

-Aquaculture production in the state has gained relevance in recent years, the consolidation of the trout and tilapia production chains; During the 2013 cycle there was a production volume of 8,000 tons with a production value of 193.5 million pesos.
+Aquaculture production in the state has gained relevance in recent years, with the consolidation of the trout and tilapia production chains.
+During the 2013 cycle, there was a production volume of 8,000 tons with a production value of 193.5 million pesos.

 The volume of fishing production in Hidalgo is 8,000 tons, ranking 2nd nationally in fishing production in states without coastline.
-The main species are: carp with 55.6% participation in production, mojarra 39.1% and trout 3.7%, which represent 98.4% of production state.
+The main species are carp, with 55.6% participation in production, mojarra, with 39.1%, and trout, with 3.7%, which represent 98.4% of production state.

-It is a state with important fishing and aquaculture activities; produces annually: 3531.3 tons with a value of 52.2 million pesos.
-The main species caught are mojarra, tilapia, carpa, trout and charal.
+It is a state with important fishing and aquaculture activities; produces annually: 3,531.3 tons with a value of 52.2 million pesos.
+The main species caught are mojarra, tilapia, carp, trout and charal.

-The majority of fishing production in the state is reported without an official record, because the vast majority is destined for self-consumption, there are not enough organized groups and, consequently, there is no National Fisheries Registry.
+The majority of fishing production in the state is reported without an official record, because the vast majority is destined for self-consumption, there are not enough organized groups, and, consequently, there is no National Fisheries Registry.